OpatrilPeter/mattermost-dl/README.md

 Code is written in statically typed Python 3.7+.

 As this is a one-time side project and Mattermost's API availabilty is fundamentally ephemeral, the code isn't tested to rigorous "production-ready" standards.
+In particular, many combinations of configuration options are not tested enough and would benefit from proper unit tests and/or whole program tests with mocked REST endpoints.

-Additionally, I've opted for some design choices not usual for Python code, such as
+Additionally, as this project served as personal evaluation of coding styles, I've opted for some design choices not usual for Python code, such as:

 - camel case / lowercase naming convention
 - common prelude over explicit imports everywhere
 - prefer handling (reporting) problem context locally over creating exceptions with complex payloads
+- do not typically name private methods with prefix underscore - rationale is decreased readibility that isn't worth it, especially as this module is not primarily intended to be library.
+  The only methods that ought to be marked private would be those that could break class invariants.
+Usage of the class ought to be still clear, though, documented in class if needed
+- line wrapping is capped on around 110 as a soft limit, actual wrapping is judged on case-by-case basis

 ## References